Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 🚦 Finviz vs Tradingview: Trading

 When it comes to stock trading, TradingView beats Finviz.
-TradingView has full broker integration, so you can trade directly from charts, but Finviz has no broker integration.
+TradingView has full broker integration so that you can trade directly from charts, but Finviz has no broker integration.

-TradingView supports 27 different high-quality brokers, meaning tight integration so you can directly trade from charts and view your profit and losses directly in TradingView.
+TradingView supports 27 high-quality brokers, meaning tight integration, so you can directly trade from charts and view your profit and losses directly in TradingView.
 Finviz does not have broker integration, so you must manually enter trades with your current broker.

 🎥 TradingView vs Finviz Video